 April 4, 2004 3:00 PM - 4:00 PM

-Russell Banks delivered the keynote address at the PEN Hemingway Awards ceremony hosted annually by the Kennedy Library.
-Mr. Banks has won numerous awards and prizes for his work.
-Continental Drift and Cloudsplitter were finalists for the Pulitzer Prize in 1986 and 1998 respectively.
+Russell Banks delivered the keynote address at the PEN Hemingway Awards ceremony, hosted annually by the Kennedy Library.
+Mr. Banks has won numerous awards and prizes for his work, including Continental Drift and Cloudsplitter, which were finalists for the Pulitzer Prize in 1986 and 1998 respectively.
 Affliction was short listed for both the PEN/Faulkner Fiction Prize and the Irish International Prize.
 The Kennedy Library is the major repository of Ernest Hemingway's works.

 Life with the Hemingways - November 8, 2004